Hajo Herrmann: Early life and career

 On 1 May 1933, Herrmann joined the Hamburg Landespolizei (state police) and attended the Prussian higher police school in Potsdam-Eiche.
 Following graduation, he was promoted to Polizei-Leutnant (police second lieutenant) on 1 June 1935.
 He then joined the military service of the Wehrmacht, initially serving with Infanterie-Regiment 47 (47th Infantry Regiment), a regiment of the 20th Infantry Division.
 On 1 August 1935, Herrmann transferred to the newly formed Luftwaffe (air force).
 He then attended the bomber pilot school at Kitzingen Airfield.
 Following flight training, he was posted to 9.
 Staffel (9th squadron) of Kampfgeschwader 253 (KG 253—253rd Bomber Wing), a unit which later became Kampfgeschwader 4 "General Wever" (KG 4—4th Bomber Wing), based at Nordhausen.

-From 1936 until 1937, Herrmann served in Condor Legion during the Spanish Civil War, travelling on the Usaramo to Cadiz in early August 1936.
+From 1936 until 1937, Herrmann served in Condor Legion during the Spanish Civil War, travelling on the Usaramo to Cádiz in early August 1936.
 One of his initial tasks in Spain included developing instructions and training for the usage of the 2 cm Flak 30 anti-aircraft artillery.
 In this capacity, Herrmann held training sessions in the evening for Nationalist forces after he had flown daytime shuttle missions for the Spanish Army of Africa from Spanish Morocco to Spain, these missions became known as Operation Magic Fire (Feuerzauber).
 He then flew a Heinkel He 111 B bombers with 1.
 Staffel of Kampfgruppe 88 (K/88—88th Bomber Group).
 Herrmann flew 50 combat missions over Spain and following his return to Germany, he was posted to 7.
 Staffel of KG 4 and appointed Technischer Offizier (TO—Technical Officer).
 On 1 June 1938, he was promoted to Oberleutnant (first lieutenant).
 For his service during the Spanish Civil War, he was awarded the Spanish Cross in Gold with Swords (Spanienkreuz in Gold mit Schwertern) on 14 April 1939.